jojijacobk/PHP-FPM-Knowledge/README.md

 opcodes to churn out HTML.

 Here, each time when a web page is loaded, the same process repeats.
-To save this time and resources, JIT compiler could convert this opcode into machine code and keep in memory.
-Next time when the same PHP script is requested, the machine code is directly run thus saving time.
+To save this time and resources, **JIT compiler could convert this opcode into machine code and keep in memory**.
+Next time when the same PHP script is requested, the machine code is run directly, thus saves time.